Melanoma

 There’s a lot to learn about your diagnosis.
 Your doctor may use several terms to talk about treatment goals, and it’s important you understand them.

 Cancer did not return after surgery: One way doctors may decide how well a treatment works is to measure recurrence-free survival (RFS).
-RFS is the length of time from the end of the first treatment until there are signs or symptoms that the original cancer returned.
+RFS is the length of time from the end of treatment until there are signs or symptoms that the original cancer returned.
 RFS may also be called disease-free survival or relapse-free survival.

 Cancer did not spread to other parts of the body: Another way doctors may decide how well a treatment works is to measure distant metastasis-free survival (DMFS).
 DMFS is the length of time from the start of treatment until there are signs the cancer has spread from where it started to other parts of the body.